aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/slidecollection/add_clone/_index.md

 ## add_clone {#islide-isection}
-Adds a copy of a specified slide to the end of the collection.
+Adds a copy of a specified slide to the end of the specified section.

 ### Returns